RenderKit/embree/readme.txt

 === Embree Support and Contact  ===

-For questions and bug reports please write us at eemmbbrreeee__ssuuppppoorrtt@@iinntteell..ccoomm.
+For questions and bug reports please write us at embree_support@intel.com.

-To receive notifications of updates and new features of Embree please subscribe to the EEmmbbrreeee mmaaiilliinngg lliisstt.
+To receive notifications of updates and new features of Embree please subscribe to the Embree mailing list.

-For information about compiler optimizations, see our OOppttiimmiizzaattiioonn NNoottiiccee.
+For information about compiler optimizations, see our Optimization Notice.